Angiogram (cardiac catheterisation)

 Aftercare for angiogram

 You’ll usually be able to go home when you feel ready but make sure someone can take you.
-You shouldn’t drive straight after an angiogram.
+You shouldn’t drive immediately after an angiogram.

-You may feel tired at first after having an angiogram, but you’ll usually be back to normal within a few days.
+You’ll usually feel back to normal on the same day.
+If you’ve had a sedative, you may feel tired after your angiogram, but should be back to normal within a few days.
 It’s important to take it easy for the rest of the day after your procedure, to allow the access site time to heal.
 You can have a shower the following day, but try to keep the area dry.
 Don’t do any vigorous exercise or heavy lifting for about three days.

 If you have any problems with the access site after you get home from the angiogram, contact the hospital ward where you had the procedure.
 Your nurse should give you a contact number before you go home.